 Internship working conditions and ground rules: What agency regulations will the intern be expected to adhere to?
-Note such thin background checks, use of equipment, record-keeping, confidentiality, participmeetings.
+Note such thing background checks, use of equipment, record-keeping, confidentiality, particip meetings.
 From whom and under what circumstances will the intern receive supervision?
-So will be individual, group or both; how often and for how long.
-If intern receives than one staff person for different activities this should be stated to avoid confiss that the on-site supervisor would meet with the intern at least once a month brief check every two weeks.) s supervision from more fusion.
-(The expectation How will the intern be asked to reflect on assigned work for supervisory meetings be reviewed (verbal or written observations, etc.)?
-[For your awareness and preport reviewing the internship will be required for the completion of the intern It can be written as one document by the supervisor and intern or as two comseparate reports.
-This report should comment on the status of the learning of insight, evaluation and suggestions regarding the skills and leadership of the preparation: A final ship at the end of May. bined and shared but bjectives and offer Any other matters not covered above?
-Please state: (Use additional paper if necessary) essary) Date: Student On-site Supervisor Diaconate Supervisor
+St will be individual, group or both; how often and for how long.
+If intern receives than one staff person for different activities this should be stated to avoid confi is that the on-site supervisor would meet with the intern at least once a month brief check every two weeks.) supervision from more usion.
+(The expectation How will the intern be asked to reflect on assigned work for supervisory meetings a be reviewed (verbal or written observations, etc.)?
+[For your awareness and preport reviewing the internship will be required for the completion of the interns It can be written as one document by the supervisor and intern or as two combs separate reports.
+This report should comment on the status of the learning obtaining the evaluation and suggestions regarding the skills and leadership of the internal contents. oreparation: A final ship at the end of May.
+Dined and shared but bjectives and offer Any other matters not covered above?
+Please state: (Use additional paper if nece essary) Date: Student On-site Supervisor Diaconate Superviso